jbloomlab/SARS-CoV-2-RBD_MAP_OAS/results/summary/call_strong_escape_sites.md

     Sites are also called as significant if they have **any** mutation with escape fraction > 0.5

-    /loc/scratch/62089215/ipykernel_24634/821032434.py:21: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-    /loc/scratch/62089215/ipykernel_24634/821032434.py:21: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-    /loc/scratch/62089215/ipykernel_24634/821032434.py:21: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.

 Now plot the selection for all sites for all conditions, indicating which sites are strong escape and using lines to draw the three thresholds: